ManikandanPrabhu13/waterturbidity-nephelometer/README.md

 | Highly Turbid   |    100+     |  High   |

-*Note:*Note: Values shown are representative of expected system behavior based on the nephelometric principle.
+*Note: Values shown are representative of expected system behavior based on the nephelometric principle.
 Actual readings may vary due to factors such as sensor placement, alignment, and ambient light conditions.*

 ## 📷 Project Demonstration